bio-miga/MiGA-Docker/aws/miga-aws-setup.md

-## Setting up MiGA on AWS
+## Create a MiGA Instance

-First time users should take the following steps.
+The following steps are for creating a new MiGA instance on AWS.
 The procedures are slightly different if you are relaunching a stopped instance (see the section on **Using MiGA AWS**).

 1. Log into your AWS account.
 Open your browser and log into your AWS account.